USAGE REQUIRES A FEE

 Each PDF case study costs $4.50 for individual use.
 Copies of the case studies can only be distributed once the PDF and “paper” rights have been purchased.
 Duplication for larger numbers (as either paper copies or as electronic copies) will be $2.10 a copy.
 Discount pricing offered for use with groups of over one hundred.
 Please email email@example.com for information on larger group pricing.

-Use of the articles on an open access web site is prohibited.
+Use of these articles on an open access web site is prohibited.

 All case studies are copyrighted by the Public Sector Consortium and the individual authors cited.
 All Rights Reserved.